ExchangeUnion/docs/XU-TechnicalPaper.md

 Consequently, the same is true for traders: they can only end up with better prices.
 If the price difference is not large enough to cover the fees kept by the exchanges, the trade won’t happen via XU.
 It is expected that through market forces (arbitrage) price levels keep adjusting and not all trades leave the exchange.
 Through the real-time nature of XU, market forces should be able to adjust prices much faster than currently.

-Side note: The broadcasted orderbooks carry the fee amount of each order in a separate fee field.
 Additional revenue streams for exchanges are introduced in the following.